-Light sources : Objects which are able to emit light are known as light sources .
+Light sources Objects which are able to emit light are known as light sources.
 Natural sources of light : Sources which emit light naturally are known are natural sources of light.
-Rectilinear propagation Light travels in straight line, it cannot bend the path itself. of light • Reflection The bouncing back of light from a reflecting surface is called Reflection : reflection.
-To ald out you The ray of light that falls on the surface of the reflection Incident ray : materials.
+Rectilinear propagation of light : Light travels in straight line, it cannot bend the path itself.
+Reflection : The bouncing back of light from a reflecting surface is called reflection .
+Incident ray : The ray of light that falls on the surface of the reflection materials.